Hosting Your Own IGV-Web

 //dropboxAPIKey: "...",

-// Supply a Google client id to enable the Google file picker in the load menus.
+// Supply a Google client id to enable Google file access.
 This is optional

-// sharable URLs will not be shortened .
+// If not supplied sharable URLs will not be shortened.

 igvConfig: